Creutzfeldt-Jakob diseaseCreutz·feldt-Ja·kob disease

 Origin of Creutzfeldt-Jakob diseaseafter H. Creutzfeldt (1885-1964) and amp; A. Jakob (1884-1931), German neurologists

-A rare, usually fatal disease of the brain, characterized by progressive dementia and gradual loss of muscle control, that occurs most often in middle age and is caused by a slow virus.
+A fatal degenerative disease of the brain, caused by a prion and marked by progressive dementia and gradual loss of muscle control.
 Also called Jakob-Creutzfeldt disease.